Message handlers and updates

 In spite of a few superficial similarities, message handlers differ from methods in OOP (or even messages in the actor model) in several significant ways:

-- Similarily to messages in the actor model, but unlike methods in OOP, messages in Cell are just ordinary values, that can be manipulated like any other piece of data: they can be copied, passed around and stored as part of the automaton's state.
+- Similarily to messages in the actor model, but unlike methods in OOP, messages in Cell are just ordinary values, that can be manipulated like any other piece of data: they can be copied, passed around, sent over a network and saved to a file.
 It's very easy, for instance, to store and keep a record of all messages that have been received by any given automaton instance.

 - Another similarity with the actor model is that message handlers don't return a value: there's a strict separation between commands/messages and queries/methods.
 Such a programming model is more reliable when writing distributed applications.